Fraud (TV series): Plot

 Shaan and Maya gradually develop feelings for each other and become close after their marriage.
-Though Shujat and Maya live in the same house, they don't run into each other for a while and hence aren't aware of each other.
+Though Shujat and Maya live in the same house, they do not run into each other for a while and hence are not aware of each other.
 When they finally do meet, Maya becomes disturbed and shocked while Shujat learns from Tooba about Maya's two failed marriages, the first with Shujat himself and the second with Nael, which never happened.
 Shujat then threatens Maya to not reveal his truth, or else he will reveal Maya's two failed marriages to Shaan.
-Shaan was never informed of Maya's part because Kulsoom was afraid that Shaan wouldn't agree to the wedding and Nisar agrees to the condition even though Maya wanted to inform him.
-Hence, Shujat and Maya don't reveal their past to the rest of the family but Shujat starts blackmailing Maya.
+Shaan was never informed of Maya's part because Kulsoom was afraid that Shaan would not agree to the wedding and Nisar agrees to the condition even though Maya wanted to inform him.
+Hence, Shujat and Maya do not reveal their past to the rest of the family but Shujat starts blackmailing Maya.

 Tired of being threatened by Shujat, Maya informs Kulsoom and Tooba about Shujat, that he was her first husband and a fraud.
 Shujat tries to defend himself but Tooba breaks down feeling betrayed and sends Shujat away.
 Shujat goes to Kulsoom and convinces her that he will help her rob Shaan, so Kulsoom brings Shujat back to their house, much to Maya's displeasure.
-Maya also realizes that Kulsoom and Toobo don't actually love Shaan and only act to get in his good books to acquire his property.
+Maya also realizes that Kulsoom and Toobo do not actually love Shaan and only act to get in his good books to acquire his property.
 Nael wants to redeem himself for not marrying Maya, so he marries Maila.
 Shujat and Kulsoom then collaborate to rob Shaan.
 Kulsoom then informs Shaan that Maya was previously married, but Maya tells Shaan that she was married to Shujaat.
 So Shaan expels both Maya and Shujat from the house.

 When Maya tells her parents this, Nisar tells Maya to fight against Shujat, but Tooba and Kulsoom emotionally blackmail Shaan by telling him that Tooba is pregnant with Shujaat's child, so that Kulsoom can continue to rob Shaan with Shujat's help.
 Shaan then decides to bring Shujat back to their house.
 Shujat asks for forgiveness from Shaan and Tooba but they brush him off.
 Shaan takes Zimmal to America to meet Simra, but before that, Shaan gives Kulsoom the power of attorney and ownership of his company.
 After Shaan returns, he finds out that Kulsoom robbed him, and she tells Shaan that he has nothing now and they have no relationship.
 Simra calls Shaan and explains that Shaan always portrays women in front of him as bad women, like Maya.
 Shaan then realizes his mistakes.